mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 ## Alternative Basecallers

 In addition to the ONT cloud-based basecaller (EPI2ME/Metrichor), two alternative basecallers have recently been developed in the community.
+They were released almost simultaneously.
 We are going to take a quick look at each of them here.

+### Nanocall

 ## Read alignment